deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/ScriptModuleRepositoryTemplate/TemplateRepoFiles/ReadMe.md

 1. Go to the `Settings` tab for your repository.
 1. In the left-hand menu, in the `Security` section, click on `Secrets and variables` and select `Actions`.
 1. In the `Secrets` tab click the `New repository secret` button.
+1. Set the `Secret` value to the API key value that you copied in the previous section.
 1. Set the `Name` to: `POWERSHELL_GALLERY_API_KEY`
-1. Set the `Secret` to the API key value that you copied in the previous section.
+1. Click the `Add secret` button to save the repository secret.

 If you do not provide a valid API key, you will get an error like the following in the `Publish prerelease PowerShell module` step of the deployment workflow: